MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 2. On the main page of the wizard, select **Install**.

     > [!WARNING]
-    > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog appears asking if you want to install .NET Framework 3.5 SP1.
+    > If Microsoft .NET Framework 3.5 Service Pack 1 isn't installed on your computer, a dialog appears asking if you want to install .NET Framework 3.5 SP1.
 Select **Yes** to proceed with the installation.

 3. On the **Product registration** page, provide the name and company for the product registration, and then select **Next**.

     > [!NOTE]
-    > For this evaluation release, a product key is not required.
+    > For this evaluation release, a product key isn't required.

 4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then select **Next**.